evanovar/RobloxAccountManager/README.md

 **Q: Can I use this on Mac or Linux?**
 A: Currently, this tool is optimized for Windows only.
 Some features (like asterisk password input) use Windows-specific modules (`msvcrt`).

+**Q: What's the difference between Console and UI mode?**
+A:
+- **Console Mode**: Fast, text-based interface.
+Uses less resources, ideal for automation.
+- **UI Mode**: Graphical interface with extra features like game list, real-time game names, visual account management, and persistent settings.

+**Q: Can I switch between Console and UI mode?**
+A: Yes!
+Just delete `version_config.json` and restart the program.
+You'll be asked to choose again.

+**Q: What is the Game List feature?**
+A: UI mode automatically saves the last 10 games you've launched (with Place IDs and Private Server codes).
+Click any game in the list to quickly load it again.

+**Q: What does [P] mean in the game list?**
+A: [P] indicates that the game was saved with a private server link code.
+Clicking it will load both the Place ID and Private Server ID.

 **Q: Will you add Multi Instance Support?**
-A: I’ll add it if I figure out how to make it work.
-If I can’t, then probably not.
+A: I'll add it if I figure out how to make it work.
+If I can't, then probably not.

 ### Encryption Questions